leonardoventurini/helene/README.md

 ### Provider

-First you need to set up the client provider
+First you need to set up the client provider:

 ```jsx
 <ClientProvider